NietoDeveloper/MedicalCenterAppointment/README.md

     MongoDB: Utilized as the database to store user accounts, doctor profiles, appointments, and reviews.
 PIs.
     React Router: Provides route protection and navigation within the application.
-    Redux: Manages session data such as user profiles and authentication status.